-History (HISTORY)

-Courses

-Expand all course descriptions [+]Collapse all course descriptions [-]

-HISTORY 1 Global History 4 Units

-Terms offered: Fall 2024, Spring 2022, Fall 2020

-History 1 introduces students to core dynamics of global history.
-Traversing the experience of human societies from earliest origins to the complex, chaotic, and cacophonous twenty-first century, the course highlights recurrent themes including the origins and development of political order; the evolution of interstate (or international) relations; and the historical advance of globalization.
-From this vast panorama, students will acquire a broad, even foundational, perspective on the human past and new insight into transcendent problems in the human experience.
-Global History: Read More [+]

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture and 2 hours of discussion per week

-Summer

 6 weeks - 7.5 hours of lecture and 4 hours of discussion per week 8 weeks - 6 hours of lecture and 3 hours of discussion per week

 Additional Details

 Subject/Course Level: History/Undergraduate

 Grading/Final exam status: Letter grade.
 Final exam required.

-Global History: Read Less [-]

 HISTORY C1 Survey of World History 4 Units

-Terms offered: Spring 2024
+Terms offered: Spring 2025, Spring 2024

 This course focuses on the history of global interaction, with a particular emphasis on the relationships between states and societies.
 Though it begins with a brief exploration of antiquity, it emphasizes world developments since the 15th century.
 The purpose of the course is to gain a better understanding of the rise and decline of states, empires, and international trading systems.
 Taking a panoramic view of the last 500 years, it explores the ways in which disparate places came closer together, even while it seeks to explain how those places maintained their own trajectories in the face of outside intervention.

-Survey of World History: Read More [+]

 Rules & Requirements

 Credit Restrictions: Students will receive no credit for POLECON C45 after completing HISTORY 1, POLECON 45, or GLOBAL 45.
 A deficient grade in POLECON C45 may be removed by taking GLOBAL N45, HISTORY 1, POLECON 45, or GLOBAL 45.

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week

 Additional Details

 Subject/Course Level: History/Undergraduate

 Grading/Final exam status: Letter grade.
 Final exam required.

 Instructor: Jackson

 Also listed as: POLECON C45

-Survey of World History: Read Less [-]

 HISTORY R1B Reading and Composition in History 4 Units

-Terms offered: Fall 2024, Spring 2024, Fall 2023
+Terms offered: Fall 2025, Spring 2025, Fall 2024

 Reading and composition courses based upon primary historical documents and secondary historical scholarship.
 These courses provide an introduction to core issues in the interpretation of historical texts and introduce students to the distinctive ways of reading primary and secondary sources.
 Courses focus on specific historical topics but address general issues of how historians read and write.
 Satisfies the second half of the Reading and Composition requirement.

-Reading and Composition in History: Read More [+]

-Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of seminar per week

 Summer:

-6 weeks - 7.5 hours of seminar per week 8 weeks - 6 hours of seminar per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
-Final exam not required.
-Reading and Composition in History: Read Less [-] HISTORY 2 Comparative World History 4 Units Terms offered: Spring 2021, Spring 2017, Fall 2014 This lower-division lecture course introduces students to the study of history in multiple periods and regions.
+6 weeks - 7.5 hours of seminar per week 8 weeks - 6 hours of seminar per week

+Additional Details

+Subject/Course Level: History/Undergraduate

+HISTORY 2 Comparative World History 4 Units

+Terms offered: Spring 2021, Spring 2017, Fall 2014

+This lower-division lecture course introduces students to the study of history in multiple periods and regions.
 It will typically be co-taught by faculty members with different geographical and chronological expertise and will center around a particular theme, such as cities, food cultures, or war and society.
 No prior course-work in the history of any particular part of the world will be expected.

-Comparative World History: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 2 hours of discussion per week Summer:
+Hours & Format

+Fall and/or spring: 15 weeks - 3 hours of lecture and 2 hours of discussion per week

+Summer: